Spurgeon Neel: Korean War

 It was in the Korean War that helicopter evacuation became a reality.
 The helicopter had finally been accepted as an organic vehicle of the Army, and rugged terrain of Korea made surface transport arduous.
 In addition, the scarcity of hard-surface roads and harsh climate often made it extremely difficult to transport casualties from forward units.

 Helicopter evacuation in Korea was not the result of any preconceived plan; it was the result of expediency.
 In the early days of the war, a U.S. Air Force helicopter detachment of the Third Air Rescue Squadron began to receive requests from ground elements for the evacuation of casualties from difficult terrain.
 Since this detachment was not fully occupied with its primary mission of rescuing downed pilots, it responded to these calls.
 By August 1950, this Air Force unit was answering so many calls that it found itself in the medical evacuation business.

 Quick to note the advantages of helicopter evacuation in terrain such as Korea, the Eighth Army developed an increased interest in the program.
-During a significant test conducted by Army and Air Force representatives on August 3, 1950 in the school yard of the Taegu Teachers College, Army helicopters were adopted for the evacuation of casualties and the first procedures were established.
+During a significant test conducted by Army and Air Force representatives on August 3, 1950, in the school yard of the Taegu Teachers College, Army helicopters were adopted for the evacuation of casualties and the first procedures were established.
 On 22 November 1950 the Army's Second Helicopter Detachment arrived in Korea, equipped with four H-13 aircraft.

 Army helicopter evacuation was officially established on 1 January 1951 when the Second Helicopter Detachment became operational and was attached to the 8055th Mobile Army Surgical Hospital.
 In January 1951, two more helicopter detachments, the Third and Fourth, arrived in Korea with minimum operating personnel and four H-13 aircraft, followed in February by the First Helicopter Detachment.
 At this time all helicopter detachments used in medical evacuation were assigned to the 8085th Army Unit, Eighth Army Flight Detachment, and attached to forward surgical hospitals.

 Before the armistice ended the war in 1953, army helicopters would fly 18,000 U.N. casualties to hospitals, helping save seven of every 10 victims.

-Neel spent most of the war in the U.S., first in Washington D.C., and then in San Antonio, Texas.
+Neel spent most of the war in the U.S., first in Washington, D.C., and then in San Antonio, Texas.
 From 1952 to 1953, Neel served as Chief of the Field Medical Service Branch of the Medical Field Service School at Fort Sam Houston near San Antonio.
 He led the establishment of helicopter ambulance units and supervised the activation, training, and deployment of five helicopter ambulance detachments at Brooke Army Medical Center.

 Neel transferred to Korea in 1953 before the armistice ended active hostilities on July 27.
-Neel served as commander of the 30th Medical Group in Korea from 1953-1954.
+Neel served as commander of the 30th Medical Group in Korea from 1953 to 1954.
 He established the Eighth Army aviation medical program in 1954, which became the prototype for the Army-wide aviation medical program.